-Worksheets: There will be a total of twenty three (23) worksheets, one worksheet every lecture period (except the first and last lecture period).
+Worksheets: There will be a total of twenty four (24) worksheets, one worksheet every lecture period (except the first and last lecture periods).
 If you are not in class on the day a worksheet is given there will be no make-up for that worksheet.
+Each worksheet will be worth 5 points.
 The three (3) lowest worksheet grades will be dropped